 Credit cards, for example, can help you receive payments faster by charging your client’s card on their behalf as soon as payment is due.

-The high processing fees attached to large payments may hurt your margins, however, and you’ll need to ensure invoice amounts fall inside your client’s credit card transaction limits.
+However, the high processing fees attached to large payments may hurt your margins, and you’ll need to ensure invoice amounts fall inside your client’s credit card transaction limits.
 If your invoices typically include large amounts, you may have to rely on cheque or direct deposit payments instead.

 Direct deposit is especially useful for recurring payments.
 Pre-authorized debit solutions like Rotessa and Plooto make it easy to withdraw money directly from your customer’s bank account when payment is due, helping you get paid faster.